 Consultations at defined points during your retreat help us frame your time at Vana and also see how you’re doing.
 It is common to make iterations, while being consistent and persistent at the same time.
 Only then are deeper results perceived and wellbeing sustained.
 Know more…

-Since its inception, Vana has aspired to be a home to traditional systems from India and its revered neighbours.
+Vana is committed to the traditional systems of medicine from India and its revered neighbours.
 Ayurveda exists confidently and authentically at Vana and Sowa Rigpa or Tibetan Medicine is found unlike anywhere else.
 Yoga manifests unapologetically in its true nature, as a practice and philosophy, indifferent to how it is sometimes understood outside India.
 Traditional Chinese Medicine, naturopathy and homeopathy are also minor protagonists in our offering.

-Vana will continue to explore the eclectic pool of ancient traditional medicine and contemporary therapy found in cultures around the world.
-This will add to the toolkit of complementary therapies already offered at Vana, appreciated for their therapeutic quotient and as catalysts to healing.
+Vana will continue to explore the eclectic pool of ancient traditional medicine and contemporary therapies found in cultures around the world.
+This will add to the repertoire of treatments already offered at Vana, appreciated for their therapeutic quotient and as catalysts to healing.

 Ayurveda or the Sacred knowledge of Life is perhaps the most complete lifestyle philosophy in existence.
 Developed, distilled and gleaned over millennia, intertwined with Indian wisdom and ancient culture, Ayurveda is more relevant today than it has ever been.